SolidBench/rdf-dataset-fragmenter.js/README.md

 * `"fragmentationStrategy"`: The strategy that will be employed for fragmentation.
 * `"quadSink"`: The target into which fragmented RDF triples/quads will be written from.
 * `"transformers"`: Optional transformations over the quad stream.
+* `"transformCallback"`: Optional callbacks to execute after each quad transformation, e.g. to record mappings between original and transformed IRIs.

 In this example, the config file will read from the `"path/to/dataset.ttl"` file, employ subject-based fragmentation, and will write into files in the `"output/"` directory.